Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Postcard of Cunard’s Ivernia

-In the mid 1970s, the author was an executive of Atlantic & Pacific Travel International & Shaw Savill Holidays PTY.
-Ltd, operating the Russian owned, Fedor Shalyapin.
-This delightful ship, like her three sisters, all had a long and distinguished career.
+In the 1970s, the author working with New Zealand’s Lord Bolingbrock was an executive with Atlantic & Pacific Travel International owners of Shaw Savill Holidays PTY.
+Ltd., having chartered the Russian owned, Fedor Shalyapin.
+This delightful ship, like her three sisters certainly had a long and distinguished Atlantic career.

 Built by: John Brown & Company Clydebank Scotland